Chas McCormick Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.91 team ERA ranks 10th across all MLB pitching staffs.
+- The Yankees have a 3.94 team ERA that ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to give up 133 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (135 total, 1.2 per game).

-- The Yankees are sending Severino (2-5) to the mound to make his 13th start of the season.
-He is 2-5 with a 7.49 ERA and 50 strikeouts through 57 2/3 innings pitched.
+- Cortes (5-2) takes the mound for the Yankees in his 12th start of the season.
+He's put together a 5.16 ERA in 59 1/3 innings pitched, with 59 strikeouts.

-- The right-hander last appeared on Sunday against the Baltimore Orioles, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 10 hits.
+- In his most recent appearance on Wednesday, May 31, the lefty tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.

-- The 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .329 to opposing hitters.
+- The 28-year-old has a 5.16 ERA and 8.9 strikeouts per nine innings in 11 games this season, while giving up a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.